tenstorrent/tt-metal/tt_metal/Glossary.md

 - **Memory Barrier -** Parallelization technique where operations are required to complete before moving on to other operations.
 - **Mesh -** 2D chip architecture.
 - **Mixed Precision -** Optimization technique using floating-point types in a model to enhance performance and reduce memory usage.
 Optimization technique using floating-point types in a model to enhance performance and reduce memory usage.
 TT-Metalium supports BFLOAT8/4/2_B data formats.
-- **Multicast -** Allows multiple processors to function simultaneously and asynchronously.
+- **Multicast -** Write to multiple cores in the same operation.
+Tenstorrent hardware natively supports NoC multicasts.
 - **PyTorch -** Optimized tensor library.
 - **RISC-V -** Processors (Baby RISCVs) that run C/C++ kernels and dispatch instructions to compute and data movement engines.
 - **Semaphore -** A variable or abstract data type used for access control.
 All semaphores use atomic operations.